QuaSi-Software/Documentation/docs/resie_component_parameters.md

 #### Negotiate temperature
 This control module offers several methods for negotiating the temperature for the energy transfer between two components.
 It can be understood as control logic for the pump that transfers the carrier medium of thermal energy from a source component to a target component.
 It is used for components where the possible amount of energy that can be drawn or delivered in the current time step depends on the temperature at which the energy is supplied or requested.
-Currently, this are the `GeothermalProbes`, `SolarthermalCollector` and `SeasonalThermalStorage`.
+Currently, these are:  `GeothermalProbes`, `SolarthermalCollector` and `SeasonalThermalStorage`.

 Several methods are available: